-Our first regional webinar designed to introduce Water Star and the Ecological Score Card to stakeholders in the NCR, and get input on how these programs could be better marketed and adapted, will occur in February.
-Look for the official announcement soon.
+Our first regional webinar designed to introduce Water Star and the Ecological Score Card to stakeholders in the NCR, and get input on how these programs could be better marketed and adapted, occurred in February 2015.

 April 28, 2015 Webinar

-During this 90-minute webinar, UW-Extension, Michigan State University, and their partners will introduce these innovative tools, describe how they benefit YOUR local community, and facilitate feedback on how the tools can be modified to enhance their broader use.
+During this 90-minute webinar, UW-Extension, Michigan State University, and their partners introduced these innovative tools, described how they benefit YOUR local community, and facilitated feedback on how the tools can be modified to enhance their broader use.

 Director of Information Technology